Chip Shop United from Bristol win Sing Up England

 PRS Chairman Ellis Rich said “Football and music are an emotive combination and few things get the nation’s emotions roused like the World Cup.
 Anthems play an important part in both the euphoria it creates during the match and the motivation it gives players on the field.
 I’m sure the whole nation will be hoping the England team emulates the success of Chip Shop United – good luck England!”

-The track is available to purchase as a download on Amazon for just 69p visit www.youtube.com/watch?v=7gkb1PtkE_c.
+The track is available to purchase as a download on Amazon for just 69p and you can watch the video below.